Keep Up With Exterior Maintenance And Painting

 You should do a visual inspection of your house at least once a year and and keep on top of any issues you see arising.
 It’s not uncommon as painters to show up for an exterior quote and have to inform the customer that the have rotting siding or fascia boards, or that the majority of the caulking on their house has deteriorated.

 The wood below has been left to deteriorate to the point that it’s severely cracking and peeling.
 This leaves the wood exposed to the weather elements.
 Hours of preparation labour would be needed to prepare it for painting, if the wood is even worth saving.

 The house below had peeling and flaking paint on the majority of the wood siding.
 Some of the boards were cracked and deteriorated beyond repair.
 They had to be replaced before the painting commenced.
 It took a great deal of time to scrap and wire brush off the loose paint.
 You can see the collection of it in the bucket.
 This adds a lot labour costs to the job.

 Luckily this scenario was not as bad as it could have been, the siding was still in relatively good shape.

 Don’t Neglect Parts Of The House That Are In Need Of Painting Because You’re Waiting Until The Whole House Needs To Be Done

 A mistake that some homeowners make is allowing one portion of their house to suffer because the rest of it is not necessarily in need of painting.
-It can be more economical and make much more sense maintenance wise to paint a portion of your house when it needs it.
-We have many repeat customers who calls us every couple of years to paint a particular side of their house that is exposed to harsh weather such as driving rain and wind or intense sun.
-These areas of a house can fade and be subject to wear much quicker than other parts of the home.
+It can be make economical sense to paint a portion of your house when it needs it.
+You may have a particular side of your house that is exposed to intense sunlight or harsh weather that will require painting before other areas.

 Use Quality Paint And Do The Proper Preparation